ibachni/backtester_v2/README.md

 bt --strategy sma_extended --symbols BTCUSDT ETHUSDT
 ```

-**Console Output**: The engine provides a high-visibility CLI dashboard summarizing the simulation parameters and final performance report (Tear Sheet).
+**Console Output**: The engine provides a CLI dashboard summarizing the simulation parameters and final performance report (Tear Sheet).

 <img src="docs/images/backtest_screenshot.png" alt="Backtest Performance Report" width="600"/>

 Figure 2: Terminal output demonstrating a sanity check run using a basic SMA strategy on 4h data.

-Results (logs, metrics, audit trails) are automatically serialized to the runs/ directory for further analysis.
+Results (logs, metrics, audit trails) are automatically logged to the runs/ directory for further analysis.

 ## 8. Data Ingestion
 Before running a backtest, you need to download historical data.
 Currently, this is done via a Python script using the `DownloaderFiles`, `ParsingSanitizing`, and `WritingParquet` components, see [Downloading](docs/downloading_data.md) for an example.